Aidan-Pick/cv/AidanPickCV.typ

     *Optimized memory usage* by implementing *lazy loading* for executables and *read-only page sharing*, *reducing process memory* footprint ][
-    Mastered *low-level debugging techniques* by effectively locating and debugging problems using *GDB* ][
+    Honed *low-level debugging techniques* skills by effectively locating and debugging problems using *GDB* ][
     *Achieved a project score of 86%* based on functionality, code quality, and design articulation during code reviews ]